 VA PUGET SOUND ADDICTION INPATIENT AND OUTPATIENT STABILIZATION PROGRAMS

-This 6-bed inpatient program admits about 300 patients annually.
-Most common diagnoses are alcohol dependence, cocaine dependence, opioid dependence, mood disorders, PTSD, and numerous serious Axis III disorders with most patients having multiple diagnoses.
-Residents typically spend 2 to 3 months full-time on this rotation.
+This inpatient program is co-located with inpatient psychiatry and has 2 dedicated beds out of a total of 24.
+Most common diagnoses are alcohol use disorder and alcohol withdrawal, mood disorders, PTSD, and numerous co-occurring medical problems with most patients having multiple diagnoses.
+Residents typically spend 2 months full-time on this rotation.
 Residents do medical and psychiatric evaluations on newly admitted patients and direct the medically supervised withdrawal, medical, and psychiatric care for these patients.
 After the first month of orientation and training, residents serve as acting medical director and take primary responsibility for clinical and administrative tasks under faculty supervision.
-The outpatient Intensive Stabilization Service (ISS) is closely affiliated with the Inpatient Unit.
-During the day Monday through Friday, inpatients and outpatients in ISS attend common psychosocial treatment activities.
-Residents work as part of an interdisciplinary treatment team and participate in the broad range of treatment provided to both the inpatients and outpatients enrolled in the intensive stabilization program.
+Residents also consult on addiction disorders occurring among the general psychiatry inpatients and to inpatients on medicine and surgery.

 VA OUTPATIENT CO-OCCURRING DISORDERS UNIT

-The census of the intensive outpatient programs is 35-70 patients at any one time.
-Patients are required to complete 4-6 weeks of treatment and attend group sessions 1-5 days per week as well as individual sessions.
-Most common diagnoses are alcohol dependence, cocaine dependence, opioid dependence, mood disorders, and numerous serious Axis III disorders with most patients having multiple diagnoses.
+The census of the intensive outpatient programs is 200-300 patients at any one time.
+Most common diagnoses are alcohol use disorder, cocaine use disorder, opioid use disorder, depressive disorders, PTSD, and numerous serious medical disorders with most patients having multiple diagnoses.
 Residents spend their time evaluating new patients, doing group therapy, providing individual case management for 1 to 2 patients at a time, providing psychopharmacologic services to patients, and participating in treatment team meetings.
-Residents will get considerable exposure to use of the addiction medications disulfiram (Antabuse) , naltrexone (ReVia), and acamprosate on this rotation.
+Residents will get considerable exposure to use of the addiction medications disulfiram (Antabuse), naltrexone (ReVia, Vivitrol), and acamprosate on this rotation.
 General psychiatry residents rotate through this program.
 Psychology and social work interns as well as psychology, social work, nursing, and occupational therapy fellows also rotate through the clinic.
 This rotation can be done part-time for 3-9 months.

-The clinic has 200 opioid dependent patients receiving agonist therapy.
-Most patients have other Axis I disorders and multiple medical disorders.
-After a suitable orientation period residents function as acting medical director.
-They evaluate new patients, prescribe methadone and buprenorphine, provide adjunctive psychiatric care, work with nurse practitioners and physician assistants to provide medical care, and attend treatment team meetings.
+The clinic has almost 300 patients with opioid use disorder receiving medication assisted treatment.
+Most patients have co-occurring psychiatric disorders and multiple medical disorders.
+Residents evaluate new patients, order methadone, buprenorphine, and naltrexone, provide adjunctive psychiatric care, work with nurse practitioners and physician assistants to provide medical care, and attend treatment team meetings.
 Psychology interns as well as psychology, social work, nursing, and occupational therapy fellows also rotate through the clinic.
-This rotation can be done part-time for 6-12 months.
+This rotation can be done part-time for 6-10 months.

 VA CONSULTATION AND EVALUATION

 The clinic evaluates about 1000 patients per year.
-Most common diagnoses are substance withdrawal, alcohol dependence, cocaine dependence, opioid dependence, mood disorders, and numerous serious Axis III disorders with most patients having multiple diagnoses.
+Most common diagnoses are substance withdrawal, alcohol use disorder, cocaine use disorder, opioid use disorder, depressive disorders, PTSD and numerous serious medical disorders with most patients having multiple diagnoses.
 Residents spend their time evaluating new patients, consulting to medical and surgical wards, and performing medically supervised withdrawal and stabilizing patients destined for treatment in one of the other addiction components.
-This rotation can be done part time for 3-12 months.
+This rotation can be done part time for 3-10 months.

 This program treats women only in a gender specific program.
-There are two tracks within the clinic, onewith a substantial focus on trauma issues and the other track focusing primarily on addiction issues.
-WTRC has a multidisciplinary approach and residents can be an important member the team.
 Treatment approaches include medication management, group therapy and individual therapy/case management.
-Residents will treat veterans with primary addiction issues although most women will also have another psychiatric disorder in addition to substance abuse/dependence.
+Residents will treat veterans with primary addiction issues although most women will also have another psychiatric disorder in addition to substance use disorders.
 Residents can provide psychopharmacologic, individual, and group psychotherapeutic treatment to women veterans.
-This rotation can be done part-time for 3-9 months.
+This rotation can be done part-time for 3-10 months.

 HARBORVIEW MEDICAL CENTER OUTPATIENT SEVERE MENTAL ILLNESS/DUAL DIAGNOSIS PROGRAM

-This units treats dual diagnosis patients who require emergent inpatient stabilization.
+This unit treats dual diagnosis patients who require emergent inpatient stabilization.
 Responsibility will shift from apprentice to primary responsibility over the course of the first month.
-Diagnoses include acute intoxication/withdrawal states and other Axis I disorders from adjustment disorders to schizophrenia.
+Diagnoses include acute intoxication/withdrawal states and other psychiatric disorders from adjustment disorders to schizophrenia.
 Work includes interviewing, diagnosis, orders, physical exams, team leading, charting, rounds, co-leading groups, discharge summaries.
 This rotation can be done full-time or part-time for 3-6 months.

 HARBORVIEW Addictions Program INTENSIVE OUTPATIENT PROGRAM (HAP IOP)